efmkoene/efmkoene.github.io/focusing.md

 <!--Question five...-->
 <div id="Q5" class="hidden">
 <br clear="all" />
   <h4> 6.
 Now create a relationship with this felt quality.
-Say, you'd meet this person in a bar, what kind of bar would it be?
+Say, you'd met this quality in a bar, what kind of bar would it be?
 Would you be having intense conversations, or would you both sit quietly by?
 Would you be drinking or eating?
+What would the quality be wearing?
 Again, use what intuition bubbles up.
 Check by seeing what resonates.
 Take a moment again, to imagine this.</h4>
   <button class="option5 buttoned">Done.</button>
 </div>